mikaelaustin/pizzaprinciple/gatsby-site/src/pages/blog/2020-05-16-3-options-for-when-you-get-told-no.md

 ---
 templateKey: blog-post
-title: 3 options for when you get told no
+title: 3 Options for When You Get Told No
 date: 2020-05-16T03:00:00.000Z
 featuredpost: false
 featuredimage: /img/ask-more.jpeg